jcfinnerup/anything-toolkit/README.md

 #### Authentication
 - https://userbase.com/ - Cheap and easy user management
+- https://www.mojoauth.com - A developer friendly tool to implement passwordless authentication in your Web/Mobile application.

 #### Legal
 - https://metomic.io/ - (no longer has a cookie widget) Great tool for handling cookie consent.
 It's a bit fiddly trying to rescan your website when you add a new script, but other than that it's nice